Scroll down or click to go to the latest installment

 From the shore, I watched the pilot climb down onto one of the pontoons and lower something into the water.
 He wasn’t paying any attention to me, and my heart rate slowed.
 Ok, maybe the plane wasn’t here for me.
 Maybe the pilot was taking water samples or something.

 Then two uniformed figures appeared on the other pontoon.
 They unlashed a canoe I hadn’t even noticed and launched it into the water.
 One swung a rucksack into the boat, and they got in.
 My heart returned to normal.
 Ok, they had a pack.
 They must be coming in to do campsite maintenance after all.
-Or permit checks.
+Except they were wearing warden uniforms.
+Permit checks then.

 The bowsman climbed out of the boat.
 He was young, somewhere in his 20s.
 “No, we’re here to deliver a message.
 Are you Brenda?”